-Simon Hawkins is a Counsel in the Hong Kong office of
+Simon Hawkins is a partner in the Hong Kong office of

 Latham & Watkins and a member of the Corporate Department and Financial

 Institutions Group.
 Mr. Hawkins serves a leading role in handling the firm's non-contentious financial regulatory work in Asia and is Co-Chair of the

 firm’s Global Blockchain and Cryptocurrency Task Force.